MODULE THREE 26-27 April 2017

 This third module will be dedicated to the capacities of critical thinking and the role of the concept-tool in its relation to pressing problems.

-TASK: Heteroglossia and Concept-Tools
+TASKS: Heteroglossia and Concept-Tools

-This task offers you the opportunity to create a lexicon of key concepts that are relevant to your research.
+These tasks offer you the opportunity to create a lexicon of key concepts that are relevant to your research.
 The concept of a heteroglossia is appropriated from Donna Haraway’s famous Cyborg manifesto (1991).
 Haraway’s aim is to challenge the production of universal totalizing theories and the habits of binary thinking.
 She explains, “This is a dream not of a common language, but of a powerful infidel heteroglossia” (Haraway 1991: 181).
 Much like a lexicon or glossary, a heteroglossary is a place where key terms can be collected while creating a space in which contradictory or even conflicting projects and diverse positions can be supported.
 A heteroglossary allows “different” (hetero) definitions of concepts to jostle alongside one another, which can challenge the stability of a status quo in practice and theory.

 The concept-tool as a construct is taken from the work of Isabelle Stengers, Donna Haraway, Gilles Deleuze and Michel Foucault.
 Concepts are things for thinking with, they offer aids and prompts to thought, they can be applied and circulated and adapted for use like tools.
 The concept emerges amidst contingent circumstances, which is not to say it is randomly formulated, or based on some kind of free for all.
 While contingent in their emergence, concept-tools are also sited, pertaining to specific geographies and histories and material entanglements.
 The concept-tool plays a pedagogical role: Learning from the concept as it presents itself offers a means of attending to a problem, attentive to the specific moments of its construction, learning how to deal with the milieu in which you find and lose yourself again.
 Concepts are tools that we share with others and which we are prepared to generously pass on, otherwise concepts easily get stuck in a rut, turning into unreflective dogma.

-Create a ‘Heteroglossary’ with around 10 entries for the ‘concept-tools that have been relevant to your research.
+TASK 01: Create a ‘Heteroglossary’ with around 10 entries for the ‘concept-tools that have been relevant to your research.
 Note in each case the source of the concept-tool, or its history, or how you have constructed it from several sources.

 Guest lecturer: Isabelle Doucet